BURNING FLOWERS (1985)

 More than thirty-five years after its release, the film retains its power through its refusal to provide easy answers.
 It presents human relationships in all their messy complexity — the way loneliness can masquerade as connection, and how affection and control can become dangerously intertwined.
 In an age of loud, effects-driven cinema, Burning Flowers remains a reminder of the power of quiet, intelligent, and psychologically precise filmmaking.

-Frequently Asked Questions
+Frequently Asked Questions About Burning Flowers (1985)

-What is the film about?
+What is Burning Flowers (1985) about?